Tabor

 Bon Homme County has also played a significant role in the history of education in South Dakota.
 The first public school in the territory was established in Tyndall in 1872, and the county boasts many historic one-room schoolhouses that were once scattered throughout the rural areas.
 Today, Bon Homme County is a thriving and close-knit community that honors its rich heritage while embracing modern developments and opportunities for growth.

-This timeline provides a concise overview of the key events in the history of Bon Homme County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Bon Homme County, South Dakota.

 • 1862 - The Homestead Act passes, encouraging settlement in the area that would become Bon Homme County